17 Books That Take You Places

 Description: Read this if you have ever wished for a free trip to Hawaii!
 The Unhoneymooners, a romantic comedy, has a fun premise.
 Olive has always been envious of her twin sister Ami’s good luck.
 However, that dynamic changes when everyone at Ami’s wedding has food poisoning except for Olive and the best man, Ethan.
 Despite Olive considering Ethan her nemesis, she agrees to go with him on the free honeymoon to Hawaii.
 Pretending to be newlyweds for ten days in Hawaii leads to some unexpected feelings.

-My Thoughts: I haven’t read it, but I have some predictions (ahem, pretty sure Olive and Ethan get together in Hawaii).
+My Thoughts: I haven’t read it, but I have some predictions (ahem, I’m pretty sure Olive and Ethan will get together in Hawaii).
 And yet, I still want to go along for the trip and be joyfully entertained!

 4. People We Meet on Vacation by Emily Henry